troyxmccall/exif-scrubber/README.md

 ## The software that runs:
+[

-Alpine Linux Container with [Exiv2](https://www.exiv2.org/)
+Alpine Linux](https://alpinelinux.org/) Container with [Exiv2](https://www.exiv2.org/)

 ## Usage:

-1) download docker for your OS: https://docs.docker.com/get-docker/
+1) Download docker for your OS: https://docs.docker.com/get-docker/

 2) Make a temp folder on your host machine and copy the photos you want to strip to it
 ie: